 ‘Seven Suicides – and they roared back as The Living Dead’

-Psychomania – aka The Death Wheelers – is a 1972 British horror film directed by Don Sharp (The Kiss of the Vampire, Witchcraft, Curse of the Fly) based on a screenplay by Julian Zimet [as Julian Halevy] and Arnaud D’Asseau (the pair scripted Horror Express the same year).
-It stars George Sanders, Beryl Reid, Nicky Henson and Robert Hardy.
+Psychomania – aka The Death Wheelers – is a 1972 [released 1973] British horror feature film directed by Don Sharp (The Kiss of the Vampire, Witchcraft, Curse of the Fly) based on a screenplay by Julian Zimet [as Julian Halevy] and Arnaud D’Asseau (the pair scripted Horror Express the same year).
+The movie stars George Sanders, Beryl Reid, Nicky Henson and Robert Hardy.

 In September 2016, Psychomania was released as a dual format Blu-ray/DVD by the British Film Institute (BFI).
 Special features: